scross92/CPHL-NextStrain-Training-2025/Exercises/Case_Study_Exercise_CCHF.md

   Some of the strain names (Isolate Name) are blank.
 This is another key piece of information for Nextstrain.
 </details>

-So we could resolve this if we wanted to get fancy with some bioinformatics but Pathoplexus does just this already in one way.
+So we could resolve this if we wanted to get fancy with some bioinformatics and mining NCBI databases, but Pathoplexus does just this already in one way.
 It will automatically use the Pathoplexus accession number and collection country (where available) rather than the actual strain name.
-Honestly, this isn't the optimal format, but it would take some more tweaking and coding to fix this.
+This information is saved under 'Display Name'.
+Honestly, this isn't the optimal format, but it would take some more tweaking and signficant time to fix this.
 Therefore, we are going to just go with the new 'Pathoplexus strain' name for the remainder of this exercise.

 So let's start digging into the metadata file.
 Go ahead and download the metadata file.
 Select 'Download all entries', except this time we are going to download the Metadata TSV file.
 You will see it automatically fills in selections for the metadata, but we know which fields we already want (see above).
 So let's only select those again.
-With our 9 choices plus the *required* Pathoplexus accession, we should have 10 total fields.
+With our 10 choices plus the *required* Pathoplexus accession, we should have 11 total fields.
 Agree to the terms and download the metadata file.
 Go ahead and drag and drop the TSV file with excel to open it that way.

 One thing you should notice is the naming of the column headers is not exactly the same match as the 'filters' we selected.
 It still has the same information, but you just need to be careful about what each header is.
 For example, look at the "specimenCollectorSampleId".
 Can you figure out or decipher what this column is actually showing?